kaz-utashiro/greple-msdoc/README.md

 This module makes it possible to search Microsoft docx/xlsx/pptx file.

-Microsoft document is consists of multiple files archived in zip format.
+Microsoft document consists of multiple files archived in zip format.
 Document data is stored in "word/document.xml", "xl/worksheets/\*.xml" or "ppt/slides/\*.xml".
 This module extracts the content of these files and replaces the search target data.

 # OPTIONS